TamalSaha/g2/chart/g2/README.md

 # G2
-[G2 by AppsCode](https://github.com/appscode/g2) is a modern implementation of Gearman protocol in GO.
+[G2 by AppsCode](https://github.com/appscode/g2) is a modern implementation of Gearman server in GO.
 ## TL;DR;

 ```bash